yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    If you define CNEARTREE_INSTRUMENTED, code will be enabled to track node visits in searching the tree.

+   If you define USE_ARMADILLO_LIBRARY, armadillo will be included without BLAS and without LAPACK, and a DistanceBetween for arma::vec6 vectors will be defined.

    The triangle inequality that must be evaluated in building trees and retrieving data may not be evaluated correctly if the range of the three